Skip to main content

 Variables

-Instead of hardcoding values, use modifier variables like:
+Instead of hardcoding values, you can use modifier variables by prefixing a name with $:

 $value